Zelda-Universe/Tingle/docs/Development.md

       - `rake db:migrate RAILS_ENV=test`
     - To execute a specific up/down of one single migration
       - `rake db:migrate:up VERSION=20081220234130`
-    - To revert your last migration
+    - To revert the last migration
       - `rake db:rollback`
-    - To revert your last 3 , and migrations
+    - To revert the last 3 migrations
       - `rake db:rollback STEP=3`
     - Check which version of the tool you are currently using
       - `rake db:version`